salt-formulas/salt-formula-backupninja/README.rst

 ..note:: Parameter ``auto_backup_disabled`` is optional.
 It disables automatic backup when set to true.
 It's set to ``false``by default when not defined.

+Backup client with defined number of backups to keep:

+..code-block:: yaml

+    backupninja:
+      client:
+        enabled: true
+          engine: rsync
+          host: 10.10.10.208
+          user: backupninja
+          keep: 4

+  ..note:: The ``keep`` parameter defines number of backups to keep.
+If not
+    defined it's set to ``7`` by default.

 Backup server rsync/rdiff

 .. code-block:: yaml